lambdaclass/cairo-vm/README.md

 - PyEnv for running the original VM and compiling cairo programs

 ## Running cairo-rs
-Compile with `cargo build --release`, once  the binary is built, it can be found in `target/release/` under the name `cleopatra-run`.
+Compile with `cargo build --release`, once  the binary is built, it can be found in `target/release/` under the name `cairo-rs-run`.
 To run a compiled json program through the VM, call the executable giving it the path and name to the file to be executed.

 Full compilation and execution example: